-Since the height of my tripod barely exceeded the height of the fence ringing the bridge, I had to perforce shoot handheld.
-As luck would have it, on this particular morning a fishing vessel appositely moored provided foreground interest to the composition.
+The present post features images made earlier this month from the bridge over the River Chapora in Siolim, a magical perch I have staked out many times.
+Since my tripod could barely clear the fence ringing the bridge, I had to shoot handheld.
+As luck would have it, a fishing vessel moored in just the right spot offered a natural foreground to the composition.

 Amazing Pictures Rajan.
 Once again the pictures have got me nostalgic.
 I can actually feel nature and its beauty.
 However Siolim not the same like it was before.
 Crowed with buildings and people.